racenis/tram-sdk/tests/README.md

+# Running tests

+Set the directory to `/tests/`.
+Then run `make test`.
+This will compile and run all of the tests.

+# Todo list
-!!! add a flag thing to the test framework
+- Add a flag thing to the test framework
+- Make test text output nicer

 # Ideas for tests